RemoteDebug/remotedebug-ios-webkit-adapter/README.md

 ## Usage
 ### Usage with Chrome (Canary) and Chrome DevTools

-In order for your iOS targets to show up in Chrome, you must:

-- Open iOS Safari preferences and enable "Web Inspector"
-- Use macOS Safari to inspect an iOS Safari tab.
-This will ensure the device is trusted.

 You can have your iOS targets show up in Chrome's `chrome://inspect` page by leveraging the new network discoverbility feature where you simple add the IP of computer running the adapter ala `localhost:9000`.